dmdobrea/HoverGames_Challenge2/README.md

 - PX4 MAVSDK - a package used to control NXPHoverGames using MAVLink
 - PX4 QGroundControl - Ground Control Station for the MAVLink protocol
 - NXP MCUXpresso IDE - Eclipse-based IDE tool used to develop applications on NXP RDDRONE-FMUK66
-- 05_RealApplication_NavQ - a human recognition application developed in Python based on MobileNet-SSD (MobileNet Single-Shot multibox Detection network) and on a correlation tracker algorithm
+- hr_RealAppNavQ.py (placed in 05_RealApplication_NavQ) - a human recognition application developed in Python based on MobileNet-SSD (MobileNet Single-Shot multibox Detection network) and on a correlation tracker algorithm
+- server_jpg.py (placed in 03_ZMQ_base) - ZeroMQ server (running on the base station PC) able to talk with hr_RealAppNavQ.py (placed in working mode 1: "-m 1").